 A: Incorporates ART as a form of Expression

 We should fully expect that, in the coming decades, many of our leaders will come from a STEAM background.
 Whether today’s students go on to be doctors, politicians or artists, we know that the challenges they face will demand creative solutions.
 A background in STEAM will provide them with the tools they need to succeed.

-ES2TEAM Empowerment piggybacks on the STEAM concept, however, it incorporates Esteem Building and Social Skills into the equation (Esteem building, Social Skills, Science, Technology, Engineering, Art, Math).
-ES2TEAM consists of enrichment programs that focus on developing social skills, a healthy self-esteem and leadership qualities through Science, Technology, Engineering, Art and Math (STEAM).
-By using “high interest” STEAM activities in creative and fun ways, students will gain a better understanding of their core subjects and stimulate possible career interests.
+Our ES2TEAM Empowerment program piggybacks on the STEAM concept, however, it incorporates Esteem Building and Social Skills into the equation (Esteem building, Social Skills, Science, Technology, Engineering, Art, Math).
+By using “high interest” STEAM activities in creative and fun ways, students gain a better understanding of their core subjects and may stimulate lifelong interests.